-- 1. After 14 September 2017, all items of the certificate policy and certification practice statement can be amended by communicating the main upcoming changes 30 days before their entry into force. - 2.
-Further, after 28 September 2017, items that Population Register Centre does not deem to have significant effect on certificate holders and trusting parties may be amended with communication 14 days in advance.
+- 1. All items of the certificate policy and certification practice statement can be amended by communicating the main upcoming changes 30 days before their entry into force. - 2.
+Items that Population Register Centre does not deem to have significant effect on certificate holders and trusting parties may be amended with communication 14 days in advance.